Aashi24/shreyakr-portfolio/final_project_shreya.md

 # 4. Method and Medium
 A few paragraphs documenting how the project will be completed.
 Platform for the final project identified.

+I will be completing the project in 4 steps

+My method of story telling will be through persuasive imagery and persuasive data visualizations.
+I will incorporate the feedback I receive from my peers at each stage in order to make my work more effective and persuasive.

+Having explored Shorthand and some really interesting content created using the platform, I have decided to build my final project using the tool.

 <- [Return to my Portfolio page](/README.md)